-5.3.2.2 Content of the CV
+5.3.4.2 Content of the CV

-The content of the CV and list of publications applies to both the applicant, participants (including PhD students and postdocs) and collaborators.
+The content of the CV and list of publications applies to both the applicant and participants (including PhD students and postdocs).
+The CV should contain all information, which is relevant for the project you apply for.